-When count Odoardo Pepoli was granted the title of senator in 1653, he had the building of a new family residence started just across the Medieval palace.
+Palazzo Pepoli Campogrande When count Odoardo Pepoli was granted the title of senator in 1653, he began building a new family residence across the street from the family’s medieval palace.
 The project is attributed to G. B. Albertoni, while the façade opening onto via Clavature was completed in 1709 by Antonio Torri.
-A unity of design characterises the entire decoration outlook stressing the triumph of the noble house, with the participation of the major Bolognese artists of the second half of the 17th century.
-The grand staircase with a quadrangular design and decorated with oval stucco frames depicting historical episodes of the Pepoli family by D. Maria Canuti (1665), starts on the right side of the inner courtyard.
+A unity of design characterises the decoration and the design emphasises the triumph of the noble house.
+Major Bolognese artists of the second half of the 17th century were called in for the task.
+On the right side of the inner courtyard a grand quadrangular staircase sweeps upward , decorated with oval stucco frames depicting historical episodes of the Pepoli family by D. Maria Canuti (1665).
 On the ceiling of the main hall Canuti painted the fresco 'Apotheosis of Hercules on the Olympus' on the background of painted quadrature by D. Santi called Mengazzino.
-The apartment is composed of other rooms decorated with relevant paintings: The brothers Giuseppe and Antonio Rolli painted the 'Allegory of Felsina' in the 1680's; while at the closing of the century Giuseppe Maria Crespi in his typical anti-conventional style painted the Triumph of Hercules (the Seasons) e Olympus in the two following rooms for count Ercole.
-Donato Creti ends this overview with a daring view depicting "Alexander severing the Gordian knot" by commission from count Alessandro.
-Today a selection of the Zambeccari picture collection is exhibited in this splendid apartment, with canvasses by leading artists of Emilian painting (Ludovico Carracci, il Guercino, Albani, Crespi..).
+The apartment is composed of other rooms decorated with significant paintings: The brothers Giuseppe and Antonio Rolli painted the 'Allegory of Felsina' in the 1680s; while at the closing of the century Giuseppe Maria Crespi in his typical anti-conventional style painted the Triumph of Hercules (the Seasons) e Olympus in the two following rooms for Count Ercole Bentivoglio.
+Donato Creti painted the last fresco, a daring view depicting "Alexander severing the Gordian knot" on commission from Count Alessandro Bentivoglio.
+Today a selection of the Zambeccari picture collection is exhibited in this splendid apartment, with canvasses by leading artists of the Emilian painting style (Ludovico Carracci, il Guercino, Albani, Crespi..).